rafaeldamasceno/firefront/README.md

 conda create -n firefrontenv python=3.6 scons pyproj numpy scipy pika pexpect
 ```

-After installing the enviroment, activate it, navigate to the firefront folder and run
+After installing the enviroment, activate it, navigate to the firefront folder and run:

 ```
 scons